l-palermo/Acebook---Data-Thieves/README.md

 The basic functionality developed so far:
 - a full CI/CD pipeline (Travis and Heroku)
 - addition of tooling for better code - Rubocop and Simplecov
-- bare bones of a user (unauthenticated) can add a post

- *Coming features:*
 - a user can sign up / in
- - a user can add/ delete / update their own posts
 - a view a list of posts in chronological order
+- a user can add a post

+ *Coming features:*
+ - a user can delete / update their own posts

 ## Technology used
 * Ruby on Rails